 Located in the Shinbashi district of Tokyo, Aragawa is a steak restaurant that is widely known around the world for its fine beef.
 The charcoal-broiled Sanda Beefsteak is the signature dish of the restaurant and is considered one of the best steak dishes on the planet.

-Do you know any interesting facts about Tokyo that we’ve not covered?
-Share them here in the comments section below!
+Do you know any interesting facts about Tokyo?
+Share them in the comments below!